Day with Daeradar

-"You are sure Rúmil will not mind?"
+"You are certain Rúmil will not mind?"

 Haldir smirked as he set a bowl of raspberries and strawberries on the table in the kitchen of the talan he shared with his younger brother.
 "Even if he did, I am not expecting him home for some time yet," he said, turning to face his lord.
 "Besides, he is in charge of the cleaning."

 Celeborn smiled slightly, glancing at the excited twins sitting on the other side of the table as they waited expectantly for their treats.
 "You may want to consider yourself fortunate for that," he muttered.